Capital Project Scheduled to Be Completed by Sept. 2018

-"Traditionally, school construction involves architects and engineers designing space within the approved budget and schools make their program fit within the design," said Superintendent Bob Horan.
+"Traditionally, school construction involves architects and engineers designing space within the approved budget and schools make their program fit within the design," said the late Superintendent Bob Horan.
 "This project took a different approach.
 We looked at what the school program will be and then had architects design around the program."

 Voters approved the $20.1 million Capital Project in November 2014.
 The project is expected to have no local tax impact due to state aid, retiring debt and improved efficiencies.

 For more information about the project, please see the resources below or visit an upcoming Board of Education meeting where updates are provided regularly and residents are encouraged to ask questions.